microsoft/devops-for-windows-apps/README.md

 ## ci.yml

+Build, test, package, and save .msix artifacts for multiple configurations of the 'Local' channel.

 The continuous integration workflow gets triggered anytime a developer pushes code to the repo.
 The GitHub build agent calls a GitHub action to add the MSBuild.exe to the PATH, then executes unit tests by calling "dotnet test MyWpfApp.Tests.csproj".
 In order to prevent a known error, the workflow cleans the solution then builds the Wpf Net Core application with MsBuild.
 From there, the agent creates an MSIX app package and uploads it as a [build artifact](https://github.com/marketplace/actions/upload-artifact), along with an .appinstaller file, allowing developers to deploy and test the app.

 With GitHub Actions, we are able to target multiple platforms by setting the build matrix for x86 and x64, for example.
 See the article [Workflow syntax for GitHub Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions) for more information.